vasilakisfil/Introspected-REST/README.md

 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.
 The communaity will choose the headers and implementation.

++ the profile link relation
+Surprisingly for each new link relation the

 #### 10.2.1.
 Signaling and negotiating MicroTypes
 Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!
 2 issues